 Habitat for Humanity invites families to apply during our selection process which occurs every other year.
 The next family selection will begin in 2019.

 For more information on our selection process, contact our Family Services Manager, Olga Collins, at firstname.lastname@example.org or 250-314-6783 ext.3

 who can apply?

 Families, single-parent households, seniors, veterans, special needs and indigenous families can apply.
-Applicants must be a legal resident of Canada and have lived in Kamloops for a minimum of one year.
-We embrace all socio-economic, ethnic and cultural backgrounds.
+Applicants must be a legal resident of Canada and have lived in Habitat Kamloops service region for a minimum of two years.

 Habitat for Humanity does not give away houses.
 Habitat homes are sold to our Partner Families at current market value, with provisions to make housing attainable.

-Each selected Partner Family will volunteer a total of 500 “Sweat Equity” hours, which must be completed prior to moving into a Habitat home.
-Families will work on the construction of their own home, in our ReStore or at Habitat Kamloops fundraising events.
+Each selected Partner Family will volunteer a total of 500 “Sweat Equity” hours, which must be completed within 12-18 months if moving into a previously built home.
+This may be waived for seniors, veterans, and special needs households.
+Volunteering in our ReStore or at Habitat Kamloops fundraising events may be considered.
 Sweat Equity is an important way to demonstrate commitment to home ownership and partnership with Habitat.
 Sweat Equity is not a down payment and there is no monetary compensation for sweat equity hours.

 cost & size